Production Company – Sher Vancouver LGBTQ Friends Society

 CHRISTINE MICHELLE LORD

 Christine Michelle Lord is an independent filmmaker based in British Columbia, Canada.
 Her film company, Sealord Films Canada, was established in 2018 and focuses on short documentaries and promo film encompassing the entertainment and LGBTQ+ communities.
 She began her creative process in the early 90’s as a photojournalist and has since evolved into film.
 Christine’s films have been screened in festivals locally and worldwide.

-Born in the district of Jalandhar in Punjab, Avtar and Rajwant Nagra immigrated to Canada in 1972 and 1980 respectively and met on their wedding day in 1980.
-They are devout Sikhs and since finding out that both of their children are gay, they have spent the last number of years being advocates to the LGBTQ+ community and have helped break down barriers in the South Asian community starting with their own circle of extended family.
-Since becoming proud grandparents, they have made it a priority to ensure that their granddaughter’s birth will help educate the larger community about equality by setting the example with love and support.
+Avtar is Jag’s father.
+He was born in the district of Jalandhar in Punjab, India and immigrated to Canada in 1972.
+He met his wife, Rajwant, on his wedding day in 1980.
+They are devout Sikhs and since finding out that both of their children are gay, they have spent the last number of years being advocates for the LGBTQ+ community and have helped break down barriers in the South Asian community starting with their own circle of extended family.
+Since becoming proud grandparents, they have made it a priority to ensure that their grandchildren and children are happy and loved.